 Mayor of Harare

 In 2013 he was the councillor of Mount Pleasant.
 In September 2013 he was elected Mayor of Harare for a 5-year term beating Zanu-PF's Musatye Gwasira by a margin of 31 votes.
 He succeeded Muchadeyi Masunda.

 Suspension from mayor position

-On 20 April 2016, Manyenyeni was suspended by Minister of Local Government, Saviour Kasukuwere, from the position of Mayor of Harare for appointing former NMB Bank chief executive James Mushore as the city’s town clerk in violation of the Urban Councils Act.
-He was suspended with immediate effect.
+His victimization stemmed from an inter-party between MDC-T and Zanu-PF over the key post of Harare Town Clerk.
 Manyenyeni challenged the suspension at the High Court.
 Manyenyeni sought the nullification of the suspension and for the court to bar Minister Kasukuwere from interfering with his operations as Mayor of Harare.

-However, less than 24 hours later Acting Local Government,Public Works and National Housing Minister Professor Jonathan Moyo, suspended Manyenyeni again, this time apparently for failing to carry out an order to audit the city’s business ventures.
-Manyenyeni approached the high court and argued that the minister was abusing legal process by splitting charges against him so that each time his suspension period expired, he would suspend him again.
+Manyenyeni also approached the high court and argued that the minister was abusing the legal process by splitting charges against him so that each time his suspension period expired, he would suspend him again.
 If this was allowed, he argued, the Minister could suspend him indefinitely through periodic renewals of the suspension with fresh charges being brought against him on each occasion.
-The judge agreed with the Mayor and revoked the second suspension
+The judge agreed with the Mayor and revoked the second suspension .

 Turning down honorary degree